About the H. J. Jiang Group

 Group Leader / Chief Investigator

 Joy is a USyd alum, completed B.Sci.
 Adv. in Chemistry and Math, followed by Honours I and Ph.D. in Chemistry (Warr Lab).
 She then moved to the United States, where she did postdoc research at Harvard University, in the Whitesides lab (Chemistry) and the Sasselov lab (Astronomy).
-Joy returned to USyd in 2024 as a Sydney Horizon Fellow to start her own research group.
+Joy returned to USyd in 2024 as a Sydney Horizon Fellow to build her own research group.

 Jack Coleman